 - Brush washers are used for any type of produce that needs washing and is not delicate (leeks, radishes, slightly dirty root vegetables; adjust the flow rate to the delicacy of plant tissue).

 - This equipment uses jets to spray water over the produce and send it through brushes to wash it.

 All crops going into storage should be sorted to prevent diseased plant material from entering your storage facility.
 A single diseased onion or potato can result in a pathogen spreading throughout an entire bin.
 Throughout the harvest, curing, and washing processes, check for plants with soft tissue, spots, bruises, or cuts, and remove them.
 After putting produce in storage, periodically check the product and cull items that are diseased.

 - Grapes for wine should be sorted based on cluster quality.

 - A small amount of injured fruit may be admissible, depending on the winery’s preferences.

 - For table grapes, damaged berries should be removed prior to sale.

-- Refer to these resources for more information: What to do with bad grape clusters and Take It or Leave It Grape Harvest Aid
+- Refer to these resources for more information: What to do with bad grape clusters.

 - Apples should be sorted by quality and size, culling any fruit with open wounds.